9 Best 4-inch Car Speakers of 2023 – Reviews & Top Picks

 These speakers are our choice for the best overall 4-inch car speaker.

 2. Pyle PLG4.2 Car Two Way Speaker System – Best Value

-If you are looking for the best 4-inch speakers for the money, you really should take a look at these inexpensive Pyle Audio Gear Series speakers.
+If you are looking for the best 4-inch speakers for the money, you should look at these inexpensive Pyle Audio Gear Series speakers.
 They have a frequency response of 90-20,000 Hz and can handle 70 watts RMS (140 watts peak), making them no slouch in the performance department.

 3. Polk Audio 4-Inch Pair Coaxial Speakers – Premium Choice

-They have a power ranger of 4 – 45 watts RMS (135 watts peak), a frequency response of 85 – 22,000 Hz and a sensitivity of 91 dB, which all comes together to make these speakers an excellent match for any factory or aftermarket stereo unit.
-They’re also marine certified, making them an excellent choice for anybody driving an open-top or off-road vehicle that may occasionally have water entering the cab.
+They have a power ranger of 4–45 watts RMS (135 watts peak), a frequency response of 85–22,000 Hz, and a sensitivity of 91 dB, which all come together to make these speakers an excellent match for any factory or aftermarket stereo unit.
+They’re also marine-certified, making them an excellent choice for anybody driving an open-top or off-road vehicle that occasionally has water entering the cab.